 Also, depending on the style of your gun, you may have to buy primers, as well.
 These are also cheap, selling for around $7 for 100.

 Though there is a lot of accessorizing (or costuming) associated with black powder shooting (and re-enacting), the “other stuff” you’ll need to start black powder hunting is pretty much the same as hunting with a repeating rifle.
 There is however one item that isn’t expensive that you do want to get (and get a good quality one) and that is a waterproof ammo pouch.

 Just like modern smokeless powder ammunition, black powder does not play well with water.
 Keeping your primers and powder dry is essential and sometimes not an easy task in the dewy forest you may find be hunting in, so make sure whatever system you use is a) very water resistant and b) easily accessible with all of your loading components in one spot though not in the same pocket (which can lead to a negligent discharge even though your gun isn’t loaded).
-You can find a good $20 example of an ammo pouch here, though chances are you have something that can fill this role somewhere in your house already.

 In the field

 When I first started hunting with a muzzleloading rifle, the laws only allowed for traditional guns and a patched round ball for a projectile and no scopes.
 Today, it seems anything goes during black powder season, but some of us refuse to give up the old ways.

 One gun I use is a Euro Arms replica of an 1853 Enfield musketoon in .577 caliber.
 This gun has a short barrel and is a joy to shoot with only a modest charge of 55-60 grains necessary to take mid-sized game animals like deer.